heinst/track-class-availability/README.md

 ##To-Do

-- [ ] When the program doesn't find the txt file, it creates one, it then quits.
-A nice feature is that if it created the file, then read the newly created file instead of quiting.
 - [ ] Delete the class or handle the class in such a way so that multiple emails aren't sent about the same class status.
 As of now if a class opens or closes, it doesn't delete the class from the txt file, so it will send an email about the class even after it opens or closes.
 - [ ] Check if the program works with the major e-mail providers, currently only tested with gmail.
 - [ ] Go through and add features that are on the `Planned Features` list